 Does the sender’s IP address match those listed in the SPF record as approved senders?

-4. The mail server is now prepared to apply the DMARC policy for the sending domain with the DKIM and SPF findings.
+Do the domain alignment tests on the message headers pass? - The mail server is now prepared to apply the DMARC policy for the sending domain with the DKIM and SPF findings.
 Basically, this policy states:

-5. The receiving mail server (think Gmail) will send a report on the outcome of this message and any additional mail they see from the same domain after deciding what to do with the message.
+If a message fails the DKIM/SPF tests, should I quarantine, reject, or leave it alone? - The receiving mail server (think Gmail) will send a report on the outcome of this message and any additional mail they see from the same domain after deciding what to do with the message.
 The email address or addresses listed in the domain’s DMARC record will get these reports, which are known as DMARC Aggregate Reports.

 PCtronics can be YOUR technology partner to meet the IT needs of your company so you can focus on your day to day routines without worry!